LoniQin/deep_learning_notebooks/materials.md

 - https://d2l.ai
 ## Other Websites
 - [Open AI](https://www.openai.com)
+It contains most advanced deep learning models such as GPT-3.
+Yet it can be very expensive to train.
 - [arXiv](https://arxiv.org)
 This website contains many useful papers about deep learning.
 - [Google Codelab](https://colab.research.google.com)